 The second substantive collaboration was around the development of the Executive Innovation Work Mat with the “innovation-executive-work-mat-initial-whitepaper here.
 In a series of blog posts, articles and an initial Whitepaper, this fills a vital and often “missing gap” in innovation.
 Often the leadership at the top of our organization fails to fully engage in innovation, it remains unclear of its pivotal role in drawing together the vision, mission, and goals of the organization and achieving a strong and clear alignment to the innovation activity that can deliver on these strategic intents.
 The use of this Executive Innovation Work Mat is to resolve this “gap”.
 It develops a deeper understanding of all the critical enablers around innovation through the leadership engagement that can then ‘cascade’ throughout the organization to align the innovation activity with these guidelines and ideas.

 The third collaboration we had together was focusing on “the Interplay Surrounding Innovation” where through two whitepapers ( the-critical-interplay-among-innovation-business-models-and-change and why-innovators-need-a-new-change-paradigm) and a series of blog posts we provided a focus on innovation that requires an interplay with business models and systemic change as essential in today’s more volatile and disruptive world.
 We argue that innovation almost always impacts three constituents: the customer, the competitors or markets they are in and the innovator themselves.
 These all have high levels of impact on business models and increasingly an end result of an innovation, regardless of its initial outcome, can become a business model innovation in itself.
 The evolving of any innovation thinking needs to recognize the potential change it can create for the external constituents (customers and markets) and here lies a rich potential that often is overlooked.
 The scope and impact of innovation will need a thinking-through, often in radical ways, as its delivery impact can be significant.

-Our latest collaboration is here around innovation ecosystems.
+This latest collaboration here is around innovation ecosystems.

 So we come to this our fourth substantive collaboration here.
 We are entering the world of innovation ecosystems where broader, more complex innovation challenges, through greater collaborations can be achieved.
 So this site is dedicated to building the arguments here on https://ecosystems4innovating.wordpress.com.